rmatusza/16-Bit-CPU-Software-Tools/README.md

 # Overview
-This repository contains software tools that make up the translation pipeline from high-level code down to machine code that is executable on a 16-bit computer
+This repository contains software tools that make up the translation pipeline from high-level code down to machine code, which is executable on a 16-bit computer

 The process follows these stages: